Legislation Details

 Res.
-No. 178
+No. 178-A

 Title

-Resolution calling on the Federal Aviation Administration to amend the North Shore helicopter route to extend further west to cover Northeast Queens
+Resolution calling on the Federal Aviation Administration to amend the North Shore helicopter route to extend further west to cover Northeast Queens.

 Body

-By Council Members Vallone, Constantinides and Rosenthal
+By Council Members Vallone, Constantinides, Rosenthal and Menchaca

 Whereas, In 2007, U.S. Senator Charles Schumer and Congressman Tim Bishop conducted a meeting with the Federal Aviation Administration (FAA), local helicopter operators and airport proprietors to address noise complaints stemming from helicopter operations along the north shore of Long Island, NY; and